mate-academy/react_list-of-goods/README.md

 1. `Reset` button should show the goods in the initial order.

 ## (Optional) Advanced tasks (require understanding of Forms in React)
-1. Add `<select>` with numbers from 1 to 10.
+1. Add `<select>` with a `minLength` numbers from 1 to 10.
 (1 is default).
-All the previous buttons should now show only goods having length >= than the selected value.
+All the previous buttons should now show only the goods at least `minLength` long.
 When you change the value the items should be immediately re-rendered accordingly.
 2. `Reset` button should set the default value to the `<select>`
 3. Add some styles, you are frontend developer :) (use [Bulma](https://bulma.io) or another library)